leonardopsantana/1percentbetter/README.md

 [check out this talk](https://www.droidcon.com/2023/11/15/easy-screenshot-testing-with-compose/).

 # UI
 The app was designed using [Material 3 guidelines](https://m3.material.io/).
-Learn more about the design process and obtain the design files in the [Now in Android Material 3 Case Study](https://goo.gle/nia-figma) (design assets [also available as a PDF](docs/Now-In-Android-Design-File.pdf)).

 The Screens and UI elements are built entirely using [Jetpack Compose](https://developer.android.com/jetpack/compose).